kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 Please note that:

-`constraints.ScaleDown.dealySeconds` value is picked in the following order:
+`constraints.ScaleDown.delaySeconds` value is picked in the following order:

 - from the HPA configuration, use that value
 - from the command-line options.
 Check the [Command Line Option Changes][] section.